adrianoc/cecilifier/README.md

 - Newer C# syntax (expression bodied members, elvis operator, static import, to name some)
 - Much more :(

+How to use it
+---
+- The easiest way is to [browse to its site](https://cecilifier.appspot.com/).
+- Another alternative is to build and run it  locally (see bellow)

+Orthogonal to these options, after you Cecilifier some code you can create a project and debug the generated code to get more insight about how Mono.Cecil works.

 How To build
 ---
 In order to build it you need at least .Net Core SDK 2.0